-The DDA believes it has significantly reduced interest rate risks by entering into the interest rate swap.
+The DDA believes it had significantly reduced interest rate risks by entering into the interest rate swap.
 The DDA is exposed to basis risk when the variable interest received on a swap is based on a different index than the variable interest rate to be paid on the associated variable rate debt obligation.
-As of June 30, 2017 and 2016, the associated variable rate debt used the same index (based on LIBOR) as the swap.
-As a result, there was no significant exposure to basis risk as of June 30, 2017 or 2016.
+As of June 30, 2017, the associated variable rate debt used the same index (based on LIBOR) as the swap.
+As a result, there was no significant exposure to basis risk as of June 30, 2017.

 According to the terms of the swap agreement, the DDA did not pay or receive any cash when entering into the contract.
-The terms of the swap agreement do not specify any terms under which there will be an unscheduled end to the instrument.
-The interest rate swap is secured by semi-annual concession fees paid by Olympia to the DDA, which will commence July 2, 2018.
+The terms of the swap agreement did not specify any terms under which there would be an unscheduled end to the instrument.
+The interest rate swap was secured by semi-annual concession fees paid by Olympia to the DDA, which were scheduled to commence July 2, 2018.